anquanscan/sec-tools/README.md

 [Zimbra-RCE-exploit](https://github.com/nth347/Zimbra-RCE-exploit): RCE exploit for attack chain in "A Saga of Code Executions on Zimbra" post
 [Securinator](https://github.com/jedininja28/Securinator):  Securinator will streamline Network Administrationby saving time issuing commands by outputing time consuming commands to a TXT file and then displaying the results in a Command Prompt to avoid having to use long commands repededly.
 Securinator is good for compairing system and file properties aswell as seeking  seeking out malware manually and keeping track of network activitey.
 I Hope you love it!
 Thanks
 [webdojo](https://github.com/0xffsec/webdojo): A learning and testing environment for web application hacking and pentesting.
 [toxic](https://github.com/JFreegman/toxic): A Tox-based instant messaging and video chat client
+[quimera-workshop](https://github.com/quimera-project/quimera-workshop): Quimera Workshop almacena los distintos checks y configuraciones de Quimera.